dotnet/Silk.NET/documentation/proposals/Proposal - Input.md

 - [ ] Implemented

 # Design Decisions
-- Deadzones have been excluded from this proposal, given that we're still working out the math for the Adaptive Gradient deadzone, which also warrants its own proposal for further explanation.
-- Vibration has also been excluded from this proposal, as we'd like to come up with a complete API for HD Rumble etc.
+- Vibration has been excluded from this proposal, as we'd like to come up with a complete API for HD Rumble etc.
-- I've decided to use interfaces for nearly everything, so that the implemenetation has more control.
+- I've decided to use interfaces for nearly everything, so that the implementation has more control.
-- All modifications of states (i.e. functions) will go within the interface, whereas structs are used for
+- All modifications of states (i.e. functions) will go within the interface, whereas structs are used for read-only data.

 # Proposed API
 ## Interfaces